 - No documents should be sent to KTH unless you are instructed to do so.

 - The authenticity of your documents may be verified with the issuing institution.
 Applications made with fraudulent documents will be rejected and legal action may be taken.
 Incomplete applications will not be processed.

-The applicant will receive a lower evaluation score if a filled-in programme specific summary sheet is missing from the application documents.
+The applicant will receive a lower evaluation score if the mandatory programme specific summary sheet is missing from the application documents.
 This also applies to Swedish applicants.